scala/improvement-proposals/content/unpack.md

 ```

 Like `unpack`, `@flatten` can be used recursively to flatten out
-a multi-layer `case class` tree into a single flat JSON object, as shown above
+a multi-layer `case class` tree into a single flat JSON object, as shown above.

 ### MainArg's `case class` embedding